angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 ### Cheating on Devotion

-The first key point to state is when removal actualy matters.
+The first key point to state is when removal actually matters.
 Thassa's Oracle has some key text on it that states the following:

 > *If X is greater than or equal to the number of cards in your library, you win